kavinkumar1510/Food-Restaurant-website/README.md

 # Food-Restaurant-website
-This is a website developed using HTML,CSS,JavaScript and BOOtstrap
+This is a food restaurant website developed using HTML,CSS,JavaScript and BOOtstrap